This is part one of a three-part series on glyphosate. Part two can be read here.

 Point 1 is great news.
 It means USDA organic foods have to be free of GMOs (37).
-The the most heavily sprayed 'Roundup Ready' crops cannot be used in Organic certified food.
+The most heavily sprayed 'Roundup Ready' crops cannot be used in Organic certified food.

-Point 2 establishes that some non-organic ingredients can be used in a product (but the end product cannot be labeled 100% organic, just organic).
+Point 2 establishes that some non-organic ingredients can be used in a product (but the end product cannot be labelled 100% organic, just organic).
 After checking the National List of Allowed and Prohibited Substances (National List) (40) I could not find glyphosate or AMPA.
 And it was clear that the allowed products where natural substances such as Beet Juice and Fish oil.

 This is a pleasing find and gives consumers confidence in the USDA Organic label.
 Yet, there are still issues with Organic food when it comes to glyphosate exposure.
 As outlined above, some organic foods still show high levels of glyphosate.
 Here are a few more case studies: